 It also makes sense for innovations that could later be protected by patent or industrial design registration.
 Can your creation be reverse engineered?
 If not, protecting it as a trade secret might be an excellent strategy.

-CIPO has the largest collection in Canada of current technological know-how from around the world.
+The Canadian Intellectual Property Office (CIPO) has the largest collection in Canada of current technological know-how from around the world.
 Patents and registered industrial designs are a way for people to share cutting-edge information.
 Each document describes a new aspect of a creation in clear and specific terms and is available for anyone to read.
-This makes them vital resources for businesses, researchers, academics and others who want to keep up with developments in their fields, and capitalize on what has already been done.
-Learn how to access the collection by visiting Canada.ca/intellectualproperty.
+This makes the documents vital resources for businesses, researchers, academics and others who want to keep up with developments in their fields and capitalize on what has already been done.
+Learn how to access the collection.

 Let's be honest.
 Competition is fierce, which means that protecting your creation starts well before you're ready to sell your product or service.